 Dating tips for widows & widowers

-As a widow or widower, being invited out to dinner, the theatre or cinema, etc. could be an aspect of being single that you dread rather than look forward to.
-No matter how much your friends and family might try to include you and make you feel comfortable, if you’ve been used to having a partner at your side, it’s likely you’ll miss their companionship and feel out of place in mixed company.
+As a widow or widower, being invited out on a date could be an aspect of being single that you dread rather than look forward to.
+This can be regardless how much your friends and family try to include you.
+If you’ve been used to having a partner at your side, it’s likely you’ll miss their companionship and feel out of place in mixed company.

 With this in mind, there may come a time when you’ll want to actively seek out someone to share your life with again.
 Having had over fifteen years of experience helping widows and widowers return to the world of dating, we’ve built up some useful, tried and tested tips.

 Read below for our top ten tips for widows and widowers wanting to date again:

 1. Be sure you really want to do this